 A "Satanic Panic" swept the U.S. and Canada, starting about 1980 and continuing until the late 1990s.
 It included beliefs that underground and sometimes inter-generational Satanic cults were murdering as many as 60,000 people per year, and exposing many tens of thousands of others -- mainly children -- to horrendous levels of abuse.
 The panic almost completely died after 15 years because of lack of hard evidence that it ever existed as a significant problem.

 The panic was facilitated by a lack of knowledge of how human memory works.
 Over time, researchers greatly increased their knowledge in this area.
 Studies revealed the dangers of improper interviewing of children.
 The standard techniques then in place caused therapists to accidentally implant false memories of abuse in children's minds.
 These were real-feeling memories of events that never happened.

-Today, most investigators have concluded that Satanic Ritual Abuse was a hoax that was inadvertently perpetrated by sincere therapists, newspaper reporters, clergy, etc. It adversely affected hundreds of thousands of victims and members of the victims' families.
+Today, investigators have reached a concensus that Satanic Ritual Abuse was a hoax that was inadvertently perpetrated by sincere therapists, newspaper reporters, clergy, etc. It adversely affected hundreds of thousands of victims and members of the victims' families.
 However, there are still many people who believe that SRA was real; some believe it is still going on.
 Many books are still available that describe SRA as if it is real.
-Search for "Satanic Ritual Abuse" on Amazon.com at: https://www.amazon.com/ during 2018-AUG found 121 books on the topic still available.
+A search for "Satanic Ritual Abuse" on Amazon.com at: https://www.amazon.com/ during 2018-AUG found 121 books on the topic still available.